picosh/docs/posts/ops.md

 # Acknowledgments

-In particular we would like to thank the following communities:
+In particular we would like to thank the following communities and projects:

 - [Go](https://go.dev)
 - [postgresql](https://www.postgresql.org/)